-Program Mitigation Need(s) Addressed Program Allocation Under 115-123 Program Allocation Under 116-20 Percentage of Total Resilient Wildfires, \$ 61,379,000 \$45,175,272 69.6% Infrastructure Flood, + 01,010,000 Program Earthquakes Round 1 \$ 43,080,000 \$31,674,616 48.8% Round 2 \$ 18,299,000 \$13,500,656 20.8% Resilience Planning and Public Services Wildfires, Flood, Earthquakes \$ 22,440,000 \$16,486,378 25.4% Planning/Capacity Building \$13,200,000 \$9,671,143 14.9% Public Services \$9,240,000 \$6,815,235 10.5% Administration \$4,400,000.00 \$3,245,350 5.0%
+Program Mitigation Need(s) Addressed Program Allocation Percentage of Total

+Resilient Infrastructure Wildfires, Flood, \$ 61,379,000 69.6%

+Program Earthquakes

+Round 1 \$ 43,080,000 48.8%

+Round 2 \$ 18,299,000 20.8%

+Resilience Planning and Wildfires, Flood, \$ 22,440,000 25.4%

+Public Services Earthquakes

+Planning/Capacity Building \$13,200,000 14.9%

+Public Services \$9,240,000 10.5%

+Mitigation

+Need(s) Percentage

+Program Addressed Program Allocation of Total

+Administration \$4,400,000.00 5.0%

-1. Method of Distribution
+Method of Distribution

-HCDFor both the 2017 and 2018 CDBG-MIT allocations, HCDH will distribute grant funding to beneficiaries using a subrecipient administered approach whereby subrecipients will engage with HCD to ensure that local mitigation needs are addressed.
+HCD will distribute grant funding to beneficiaries using a subrecipient administered approach whereby subrecipients will engage with HCD to ensure that local mitigation needs are addressed.
 HCD will establish programs through which subrecipients will submit project proposals for funding.
 HCD will vet projects for CDBG-MIT compliance and eligibility, ensuring that proposed projects adhere to federal requirements and the requirements set forth in the Action Plan.
 The implementation and management of individual projects will be the responsibility of participating subrecipients, while HCD will provide monitoring and broad oversight of subrecipient administered funds.